Creating a Da○saba○ber (No. 3)

 Weapon Level UI

-We implemented level control for each weapon in issue 2, so we will prepare it so that it can be operated with the UI.
+We've already implemented the level control for each weapon in version 2, so we'll make it controllable via the UI.

-combining these, you can create something that looks similar.
+By combining these, you can create something that looks like it.

 Here is the finished product